Beginner Powerlifting Over 50 – Introduction

 Powerlifting is a sport for all ages!

-This article covers the top benefits of powerlifting for over 50 exercisers and provides you with a novice routine to get you started.
+This article covers the top benefits of powerlifting for over 50 exercisers and provides a novice routine to get you started.

 Top 8 Powerlifting Benefits for The Over 50s Lifter

-Not sure if you should start (or continue) powerlifting into your 50s and beyond?
+Are you not sure if you should start (or continue) powerlifting into your 50s and beyond?
+Consider these fantastic benefits, and then decide!

 #1.
 Increased muscle mass and strength

-Muscle mass and strength tend to peak when you’re in your mid-thirties and decline gradually after that.
+Training for powerlifting means getting stronger, and strength is a valuable commodity, especially for men over 50.
+Muscle mass and strength tend to peak in your mid-thirties and decline gradually.

 However, lifting heavy weights consistently will reverse this trend.